 The Sub-Fund may invest in financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits included under "#2 Other".
-Those instruments may be used by the Management Company to manage the liquidity of the portfolio or increasing exposure or to reduce any specific financial risk (for example: currency risk).
+Those instruments may be used by the Management Company to manage the liquidity of the portfolio or to reduce any specific financial risk (for example: currency risk).